gomagedon/expectate/README.md

           }
 ```

-Note that expectate uses `cmpopts.IgnoreUnexported()` by default.
+Note that expectate uses `google/go-cmp` for testing strict equality.
 Custom cmp options are not supported for the `ToEqual()` method, but you can always call the cmp library directly.

 # Simple API